Fujitsu awarded Australia's first NABERS data center portfolio ratings

 Fujitsu Australia says it will continue working towards its 2020 goal of a 4.5 star average across its portfolio, in a commitment to energy conservation and sustainable business practices.

 “The portfolio rating is just as important from an environmental leadership perspective as it is from a transparency one.
-When it comes to energy efficiency claims regarding data centres, transparency is crucial.
-With the exponential increase in data centre energy and Australia being powered predominantly by fossil fuels, the industry needs more accountability for our environmental impacts.
-NABERS rating for data centres not only gives our customers credible assurance of our energy efficiency efforts but also provides us with a common language that works globally,” says Mike Foster, CEO of Fujitsu Australia and New Zealand.
+When it comes to energy efficiency claims regarding data centers, transparency is crucial.
+With the exponential increase in data center energy and Australia being powered predominantly by fossil fuels, the industry needs more accountability for our environmental impacts.
+NABERS rating for data centers not only gives our customers credible assurance of our energy efficiency efforts but also provides us with a common language that works globally,” says Mike Foster, CEO of Fujitsu Australia and New Zealand.